 - Quantify the impact of the resulting intellectual property by establishing key performance indicators

-These efforts validate the continued investment by the company in intellectual property and encourage the innovation process to repeat and advance.
+These efforts validate the continued investment by the company in intellectual property.
+They also encourage the innovation process to repeat and advance.

 Do you and/or your business need help with managing your innovation?
 We’re here for you.
 Contact us here.